xslittlemaggie/Marketing-Analysis-With-SQL/README.md

 **Last-touch** attribution only considers the last source for each customer.
 This a a good way of knowing how visitors are drawn back to a website, especially for making a final purchase.

 ## Step 1.
 Get familar with the tables

-There are 1986 users participating the survey--> 1000 users participate the quiz --> 750 users have the home-try-on --> 495 users make the purchae
 ```sql
 /*
 SELECT * FROM page_visits